28 Italian Language Textbooks for Streamlining Your Learning Experience

 The first step to acquiring any language is to learn the words in said language.
-So naturally, the first step to getting the most out of your kick-butt Italian textbook is to start a word list.
+So naturally, the first step to getting the most out of your Italian textbook is to start a word list.

-But don’t stop there!
-The fun is just beginning.
-Do you think you’d just write the words down and then ignore them?
-Not at all!
-Use these words often.
-Engage with them.
 Take the words from a given themed list and create sample sentences to help you remember them.
 (Write them and say them aloud.)

 Step 2: Do the exercises

 Best of all, most textbooks also have answer keys.
 Use these to make sure your answers are correct, and figure out why your answers are incorrect when yours don’t match the key.
-No answer key?
-No problem.
-Find an Italian language buddy and see if they can look over your answers.

 Step 3: Make notes on grammar

-I know, I know: Grammar can be boring.
-But writing out grammar rules in your own words will help them stick and make sense.
+Writing out grammar rules in your own words will help them stick and make sense.

+Make sure to review your grammar often.
 By the time you reach the end of your textbook, you’ll be as much a grammar expert as the book is!